simonpenel/light_phylogeny/README.md

 https://crates.io/crates/light_phylogeny

-The API functions and methods are tagged as "API" in the Rust package documentation (https://docs.rs/light_phylogeny)

- Semantic Versioning Specification applies only to "API" tagged functions and methods.

 You may find code  examples in the "examples" directory.

 Simple Rust example: read a newick.txt file and creates the svg